Lexus RX L 450h reliability & safety

 Regardless of the trim level, the RX L 450h offers a host of standard safety equipment, including 10 airbags and the Lexus Safety System, featuring adaptive cruise control, lane-departure warning, lane-keeping assistance, traffic-sign recognition, automatic high beams and sway warning alert.

-It is, perhaps, one reason to upgrade to the Premier, as the blind-spot monitor and panoramic view monitor are not available as options on the SE and Luxury.
+It is, perhaps, one reason to upgrade to the Takumi, as the blind-spot monitor and panoramic view monitor are not available on the entry-level car.